Let's Demystify the Instagram Algorithm...

 Did you know that video posts on Instagram receive about 38% more engagement than image posts and typically double the comments?

-For those followers who don't tend to keep the volume on when watching (over 50% of mine!), highlight your talking points with text, or better yet, download the Clipomatic app, which captions your stories for you!
+For those followers who don't tend to keep the volume on when watching (over 70% of mine!), highlight your talking points with text, or turn on automatic captions.

 If you’re posting a story with a lot of text, post a “hold to read” gif sticker at the top.
 We don’t often realize that just because WE are well-versed in IG, many of our followers are not, and something as simple as a hold to read sticker can be what keeps them engaged when they otherwise wouldn’t have known any better and clicked on to the next story.